cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 // CCF: Provider Chain Function
 // implements the AppModule interface function BeginBlock() {
-  // iterate over the pending proposals and create
+  // iterate over the pending spawn proposals and create
-  // the consumer client if the spawn time has passed foreach p IN pendingProposals {
+  // the consumer client if the spawn time has passed foreach p IN pendingSpawnProposals {
     if currentTimestamp() > p.spawnTime {
       CreateConsumerClient(p)
-      pendingProposals.Remove(p)
+      pendingSpawnProposals.Remove(p)
+    }
+  }

+  // iterate over the pending stop proposals
+  // and stop the consumer chain foreach p IN pendingStopProposals {
+    if currentTimestamp() > p.stopTime {
+      // stop the consumer chain and do not lock the unbonding StopConsumerChain(p.chainId, false)
+      pendingStopProposals.Remove(p)
     }
   }
 }